bleechack/recipes/post-workout-meal.md

 When 10 minutes remains on the timer, add the broccoli to the baking sheet and start warming a pan on the stove.

-When the timer elapses, add the asparagus and begin cooking the meat in the pan.
+When the timer elapses, add the asparagus to the baking sheet in the oven and begin cooking the meat in the pan.

 > Note: be very hungry